See something we could improve on this page? Give website feedback.

 For General Operating Support Grants, which sections of the PCEF Community Grants application is required?

-Required: Community Grants 2025 - Implementation application.
+Required: Community Grants 2026 – Implementation application

 Although General Operating Support Pilot grants are not project specific, applicants must complete the Implementation Grant application.
 This application includes core eligibility requirements (e.g., nonprofit registration, physical improvements must be within the city of Portland, insurance requirements).

-Not Required: Regenerative Agriculture Supplemental Form.
+Not Required: Regenerative Agriculture Supplemental Form

 The form is only required for specific projects and is not needed for General Operating Support Pilot applications.